Polygenic dynamics underlying the response of quantitative traits to directional selection: Proofs of the results in Section

-(2) In this second main step we assume that exponentially distributed effects $\A$ with mean $\barA$.
-However, except for some constants occurring during integration with respect to $\A$, the same order estimates are obtained for a $f$ having mean $\barA$ and bounded higher moments.
+(2) In this second main step we assume that the distribution of mutation effects $\A$ has density $f$, mean $\barA$, and all higher moments are finite.
 We adopt the scaling assumption from step (1) with $K_1>1$ and $K>K_1+1$.